 The work builds heavily on the Adaptive Resolution scheme AdResS.

-- J. Krajniak, S. Pandiyan, Z. Zhang, E. Nies, and G.Samaey, Molecular dynamics simulations of polymerization with forward and backward reactions, 2017.
-Submitted.
+- J. Krajniak, S. Pandiyan, Z. Zhang, E. Nies, and G.Samaey, Molecular dynamics simulations of polymerization with forward and backward reactions, Journal of Computational Chemistry, 2018.
+In press.

 - J. Krajniak, Z. Zhang, S. Pandiyan, E. Nies, and G.Samaey, Reverse mapping method for complex polymer systems, Journal of Computational Chemistry 39:648–664, 2018.